sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - as mentioned, lots of people see the benefits of having separate processes micro-procurement
 - there is strong alignment to policy and mandate...
 ESDC's mandate of "works to improve the standard of living and quality of life for all Canadians.
 We do this by promoting a labour force that is highly skilled.
 We also promote an efficient and inclusive labour market." makes ESDC a good fit to lead this initiative
-- Digital operations strategic plan – which speaks to the need for Procurement Modernization for IT specifically, Agility, and Open Source​
+- Digital Operations Strategic Plan – which speaks to the need for Procurement Modernization for IT specifically, Agility, and Open Source​
-- Digital Nations Charter commitment (formerly D9) – Open Standards, Open Source, Open Markets, Open Government ​ and which Canada is a signatory
+- Digital Nations Charter commitment (formerly D9) – Open Standards, Open Source, Open Markets, Open Government, and which Canada is a signatory
 - Directive on Service and Digital – Open First​
 - ESDC Investment plan (2017-18 to 2022-23) – Emphasizes the use of OSS​